apdlvmfqjqtk/RM-Media-Decryptor/README.md

 4. Click the 'Select Save Folder' button to specify the destination path for the decrypted files.
 5. Click 'Start Decryption' and monitor the progress in the log window.

+## Troubleshooting
+- If you experience configuration issues or need to reset the program settings, go to `%APPDATA%\RPGDecrypter` in the Windows File Explorer address bar, delete the settings file inside, and restart the program.

 ## Disclaimer
 This program is intended solely for educational purposes and for creating personal backups or modifications of files you legally own.
 The developer assumes no legal responsibility for any copyright infringement, including unauthorized distribution or commercial use of the extracted resources.